Viscount Sackville

 Viscount Sackville, of Drayton in the County of Northampton, was a title in the Peerage of Great Britain.
-It was created in 1782 for the soldier and politician Lord George Germain.
-He was made Baron Bolebrooke, in the County of Sussex, at the same time, also in the Peerage of Great Britain.
-Born Lord George Sackville, he was the third son of Lionel Sackville, 1st Duke of Dorset (see Duke of Dorset for earlier history of the family).
-He was succeeded by his son, the second Viscount.
-In 1815 he succeeded his cousin as fifth Duke of Dorset.
-All his titles became extinct on his death in 1843.
+It was created in 1782 for George Germain.
+He was made Baron Bolebrooke in the County of Sussex at the same time.
+Born Lord George Sackville, he was the third son of Lionel Sackville, 1st Duke of Dorset.
+He died in 1785 and was succeeded in the title by his son Charles.
+In 1815, Charles succeeded his cousin George as the 5th Duke of Dorset.
+All of Charles' titles became extinct on his death in 1843.